-In honor of "challenging holiday moments", I am reposting one of my blogs from last year.
-I received lots of comments and emails from readers about their own funny stories.
+In honor of challenging holiday moments I am reposting one of my blogs from last year.
+I received many comments and emails from readers about their own funny stories.
 Honestly, I feel for parents of little ones, who spend every waking moment from Thanksgiving to Christmas Eve in search of the "it gift" of the year.
 In the event that you come away empty handed, please know that you will one day laugh about it...

 ~ ~ ~

 This morning I was working on a project in my kitchen while listening to the adorable Kelly Ripa talking in the background about the must have toy of the season.
 I immediately went to December 2007 when my daughter desperately wanted that year's coveted toy.
 We are happily beyond that phase, but I remember all too well the pressure that a parent feels when you go from store to store only to find that dreaded empty shelf.

 Not knowing what to do when I realized that I had exhausted all of my resources, I decided I only had one option.
 A handwritten note from Santa with a valid explanation about why it was he could not produce the requested gift.
 After all, I was fairly confident that my bright nine-year-old daughter could assimilate the issue of supply and demand.
 Sadly, the note was not received well.
 You should know there were tears coupled with a long discussion about what was believed to be the magical abilities of Santa and why it was that he had failed.
 We managed to salvage the day, as there were family festivities that luckily overshadowed the disappointment of the morning.

 I have taken the liberty of sharing with you the poem that greeted Kate as she woke up on a chilly December 25, 2007.
 You should also know that Kate is now a teenager and has forgiven the events of that day.

 The story begins with a girl they call Kate.
 She was smart and funny and all around great!